-Respondents to the survey for FY2018 were classified by their places of residence into those who resided in Fukushima Prefecture and those who resided outside Fukushima Prefecture at the time of the relevant survey, and a comparison was made concerning their mental health conditions using measurement scales, K6, PCL-4, and SDQ.
+Measurement scale: PCL-4 Respondents reply to each question of a 4-item questionnaire concerning their occasionally arising mental and physical reactions originated from their disaster experience (traumatic stress) with a score from one to five.
+When the total is 12 points or over, PTSD is suspected.
+Prepared based on materials for the 42nd Prefectural Oversight Committee Meeting for Fukushima Health Management Survey Respondents to the survey for FY2019 were classified by their places of residence into those who resided in Fukushima Prefecture and those who resided outside Fukushima Prefecture at the time of the relevant survey, and a comparison was made concerning their mental health conditions using measurement scales, K6 and PCL-4.
 As a result, the percentage of people considered to require support based on the K6 scale among adults (aged 16 or over) tends to be higher for those outside Fukushima Prefecture than those in Fukushima Prefecture.
-Compared with the relevant percentage (3.0%) in a prior study in Japan (Kawakami, 2007), the percentage for those in Fukushima Prefecture was approximately 1.8 times and that for those outside Fukushima Prefecture was approximately 2.7 times higher.
-In the same manner, the percentage of people considered to require support based on the PCL-4 scale among adults (aged 16 or over) tends to be higher for those outside Fukushima Prefecture than those in Fukushima Prefecture.
-Prepared based on material for the 38th Prefectural Oversight Committee Meeting for Fukushima Health Management Survey As for children, the percentage of those considered to require support based on the SDQ scale tends to be higher for those outside Fukushima Prefecture than those in Fukushima Prefecture among elementary school and junior high school students.
-These results are considered to show higher stress among people who have temporarily moved from Fukushima Prefecture and lived under evacuation and suggests a further need for thorough and careful support.
-Included in this reference material on March 31, 2019 Updated on March 31, 2021
+Compared with the relevant percentage (3.0%) in a prior study in Japan (Kawakami, 2007), the percentage for those in Fukushima Prefecture was approximately 1.5 times and that for those outside Fukushima Prefecture was approximately 2.4 times higher.
+In the same manner, the percentage of people considered to require support based on the PCL-4 scale among adults (aged 16 or over) tends to be higher for those outside Fukushima Prefecture.
+Included in this reference material on March 31, 2019 Updated on March 31, 2022